 However, realistically, it makes sense to install the biggest system possible to take advantage of the one-time labour and electricians costs.
 This is typically 5kW for most domestic installations.

 Do you have enough space?
 Most 270W to 290W solar modules are around 1m wide X 1.7m long, and you will need 20 of them for a 5kW system.Does it face north?
 North is ideal, but the array can be split with some facing East and West but it will require a dual-input inverter.Does your roof have tin or tiles?
 Tile mounting takes a bit longer therefore costs a little more (and will probably break one, so do you have spares?)Any access issues?
 Single storey?
 Steep pitch?Doesyour roof have any shading issues?
 Chimney?
 TV antenna/dish to be moved?
 Trees to be pruned?Any ‘roof junk’ in the way?
 Vent pipes or heatpump to relocate?Is there any likelihood of neighbours trees growing or any building in the future?Are you in a remote area?
 What is the travel time to/from site?Does it have any building covenants, is it an historic building, need planning approval?

 German made products are the industry benchmark in terms of reliability, efficiency and performance at a fair price.

 Talk to us and give us all of your information first.

-As a guide, for a basic 5kW system in metro Auckland installed on a tin roof, including installation, electrician and all paperwork, budget on around $16,000 for a basic package and add around 20% to use German components. ($19,000).
+As a guide, for a basic 5kW system in metro Auckland installed on a tin roof, including installation, electrician and all paperwork, budget on around $16,000.

 We can add a backup battery storage option to any system, either new or retrofitted to an existing system.
 This type of system is ideal for businesses who need an Uninterruptable Power Supply (UPS), but also want the green kudos from solar, such as a Datacentre, Dentist or Vets operating theatre